balena-os/jetson-flash/README.md

 - The Docker image and the associated scripts have been validated on Ubuntu 22.04
 - The current Orin NX image is based on L4T 35.2.1
-- Flashing of the Orin NX module in a Xavier NX Devkit carrier board with a NVME attached can be done solely by using the Docker image inside the Orin_Nx_NVME folder.
+- Flashing of the Orin NX module in a Xavier NX Devkit carrier board with a NVME attached can be done solely by using the Docker image inside the Orin_Nx_Nano_NVME folder.
 The Dockerfile and the scripts inside this folder are not used by jetson-flash and should be used as a stand-alone means for flashing BalenaOS on the Orin NX and the attached NVME.
 - Docker needs to be installed on the Host PC and the Docker image needs to be run as privileged
 - The balenaOS image downloaded from balena-cloud needs to be unpacked and copied on your Host PC inside the `~/images/` folder.
 This location will be bind mounted inside the running container.